L.F. Wade International Airport

 L.F.
-Wade International Airport (IATA: BDA, ICAO: TXKF), formerly named Bermuda International Airport, is the sole airport serving the British overseas territory of Bermuda in the North Atlantic Ocean.
+Wade International Airport (IATA: BDA, ICAO: TXKF), formerly named Bermuda International Airport, is the sole airport serving the British overseas territory of Bermuda in the north Atlantic Ocean.
 It is located in the parish of St. George's and is 6 NM northeast of Bermuda's capital, Hamilton.
-In 2016, L.F.
-Wade International Airport handled about 402,925 passengers, up 5.6% from 2006.
+In 2016, the airport handled 402,925 passengers, up 5.6% from 2006.
 It has one passenger terminal, one cargo terminal, eight aircraft stands and can support all aircraft sizes up to and including the Airbus A380.
-Currently, eight passenger or cargo airlines operate seasonal or year-round scheduled services to Bermuda Airport from Canada, the United Kingdom, and the United States.
+Currently, nine passenger or cargo airlines operate seasonal or year-round scheduled services from the Azores, Canada, the United Kingdom, and the United States.
+The airport covers 536 acres (217 ha) of land and contains one runway.

 History

 The airfield was constructed during World War II for use as Kindley Field, a joint US Army Air Forces (USAAF)/Royal Air Force (RAF) base.
 The RAF forces in Bermuda were withdrawn at the end of the War.
 The local RAF Commander, however, stayed on, on loan to the Bermuda Government.
 He converted the RAF facilities into the Civil Air Terminal, operated by the local government.
 When the pre-war airport, a flying boat facility on Darrell's Island, closed in 1948, Bermuda's air routes were taken over by land planes operating through the airfield.

 By then it was operated by the United States Air Force, as Kindley Air Force Base.
 In 1970, the field was transferred to the United States Navy, which operated it as US Naval Air Station, Bermuda until 1995.
 The US Navy terminated its 99-year lease and transferred the field to the Bermuda Government.
 It now operates the airport as part of the Ministry of Tourism & Transport.

 The US Navy was not required to meet international civil air standards, despite the operation of civil airlines to the base.
 The Bermuda Government, however, was required to meet these standards very quickly on assuming control, and at some expense.
 This involved changes to the airfield lighting, erecting new fences, levelling anything over a certain height and within a certain distance of the runway (including the former base commander's residence, and the hill it stood on), and other changes.

 The airport is at the west of St. David's Island, and to the south of Ferry Reach.
 This places it in the East End of the archipelago, several miles from the capital, Hamilton.